ziplant/workfolder/README.md

 ```

 ## Usage
-To create the project directory enter the following command:
+To create and control the project directory enter the following command:
 ```cli
 workfolder create <name>
 workfolder start